datasciencer/datasciencer.github.io/_posts/2014-10-19-digital-spiral.markdown

 ## Softwares ##

 The main idea is that the PC should stay a modern type-writer.
 An over-connection will lead into a inefficient state.
-Hence, the softwares shouldn't be more than 10
+Hence, the softwares shouldn't be more than 15

+**For everyday use**

-* Zim
+* Zim : taking notes and journal
-* Sublime Text 3 : for .md, .R files
-* Rstudio : for .Rmd
+* Keepassx : centralize passwords
-* pandoc
+* Firefox (+ plugins Addblock Edge, Pentadactyl)
-* Git
+* Smplayer (or VLC)
 * Grsync

-* Firefox (+ plugins Addblock Edge, Pentadactyl)
+**For photography**

 * Shotwell
 * Gimp

+**For programming**
+* Sublime Text 3 : for .md, .R files
-* Smplayer (or VLC)
+* Git
+* Rstudio : for .Rmd
+* Pandoc : convert documents

 **Note** : Some softwares are not included in the list since I consider these  default softwares of the OS ( mine is a Xfce Manjaro Linux):